RupeshPanta/Web3_Node_Basic_Api/README.md

 # Web3_Node_Basic_Api
-- [x] Rupesh Panta

-This is my baisc Api created with  Mongodb, Node and Express

-# Goal
 This is a simple Rest API that has CRUD functionality.
 I created this using Node, Mongodb as database and express as Server.